Naval Air Station Cubi Point: Operations

 Eventually, NAS Cubi Point served as the primary maintenance, repair and supply center for the 400 carrier-based aircraft of the Seventh Fleet's carrier force.
 During the Vietnam War, its jet engine shop turned out two jet engines per day to keep pace with demand.

 NAS Cubi Point and Naval Base Subic Bay were also prominently used during Operations Desert Storm and Desert Shield.

 On June 15, 1991, Mount Pinatubo, only 20 mi from Subic Bay, erupted and blanketed the facility in ash 1 ft deep.
 Dependents were evacuated and the Navy began an intense clean-up effort to return the station to normal operations.
 Within two weeks, they returned the station back to limited operations.
 Within four weeks, the Navy had restored almost all services to most of the family housing.
 By September, most dependents had returned to Subic Bay and Cubi Point, but in the same month the Senate of the Philippines voted to require the United States to withdraw from all of its facilities in the Philippines.
 The withdrawal was completed in November 1992 and shortly after NAS Cubi Point became Cubi Point International Airport, later renamed Subic Bay International Airport.
 Upon closure, the vast collection of squadron memorabilia displayed in the Cubi Point Officers' Club was shipped to the National Museum of Naval Aviation at NAS Pensacola, Florida, and now forms the decor of the Cubi Bar Café, which opened in 1996 as the museum's restaurant.

+Cubi Point O' Club

+The Cubi Point Officers Club sat on a hill above the Naval Air Station.
+Before Naval Air Station Cubi Point was turned over to the Philippine government, the remaining officers of the US Navy dismantled the bar and shipped its parts to the National Naval Aviation Museum in Pensacola, Florida.

+In November 1996, the Philippines hosted the Asia Pacific Economic Cooperation (APEC).
+The former O' Club served as a summit hall.